Azure-Samples/migrate-javaee-app-to-azure-training/step-05-setup-github-actions/README.md

 This job is triggered whenever there is a push on the master branch, or it can be manually triggered using the GitHub web UI or API (via the `workflow_dispatch` trigger).
 For a full list of GitHub Actions triggers, see [this doc article](https://docs.github.com/actions/reference/events-that-trigger-workflows).

-## More on GitHub Actions (Optional)
+## Add Continuous Integration checks for Pull Requests (Optional)

-The GitHub Actions workflow featured in this module will build and deploy whenever there is a push on the main branch of the repository.
-You can create a second workflow to build and test the application whenever a Pull Request is opened on the repository.
-This will automate the testing process for every proposed contribution, saving time and manual effort.
+You can create a second workflow to build the application whenever a Pull Request is opened on the repository.
+This will automate part of the testing process for every proposed contribution, saving time and manual effort.
 An example workflow for this is shown below.
 You can save this as a new workflow file in the `.github/workflows/` directory.
+This workflow does **not** deploy the application.

 ```yml
 name: Java CI with Maven